-I work as a project manager for a low energy building design company that specialises in using the building physics from PassivHaus and EnerPHit architectural design standards to create comfortable, luxurious and low energy homes and offices, we understand heat, space and light.
+As a low energy building design company that specialises in using the building physics from PassivHaus and EnerPHit architectural design standards to create comfortable, luxurious and low energy homes and offices, we understand heat, space and light.

-What estate agents call “cosy”, we call cramped.
-But huge, cavernous rooms are equally difficult in creating a comfortable living space.

 If space is at a premium (and it certainly is in capital cities like London), clever design and pre-planning is crucial in maximising space available to you.
 But spaces which are too large are difficult to heat and can cause acoustic issues, so balance is key.